temporalio/documentation/docs/server/production-deploy.md

 ### FAQ: Multiple deployments on a single cluster

-You may sometimes want to have multiple parallel deployments on the same cluster, eg:
+You may sometimes want to have multiple parallel deployments on the same cluster, for example:

 - when you want to split Temporal deployments based on namespaces, e.g. staging/dev/uat, or for different teams who need to share common infrastructure.
 - when you need a new deployment to change `numHistoryShards`.